 19 June 2019

-After squelching back to the camper, getting my footware changed, and River dried off, I continued both the drive and the OOooss and AAaahhhs.
+After squelching back to the camper, getting my footwear changed, and River dried off, I continued both the drive and the oooos and aahhhs.

 I got to the lighthouse itself, had a good wander around, and noticed where most of the photographers had gathered for their shots.
 After a short wander around the peninsular, I returned to the spot, and found they had all left, so snapped a couple with my phone.
 The walk had been very tiring, especially after such a long drive, and so little sleep, so rather than hike all the way back for my kit, I thought that I might come back for a sunrise shot.
 Where the sun would be setting behind the lighthouse I assumed it would rise in front of it… Hmmnn… nice idea in principle – maybe I should have considered a) the erratic Skye weather and b) actually checking!
 DUH!!!
 As it ended up, I still have no idea where the sun might rise – it rained all night and was still really cloudy the next morning!